mecid/mecid.github.io/_posts/2022-04-06-logging-in-swift.md

 }
 ```

-The Logger type uses String interpolation to provide formatting options, like aligning, hiding, and formatting values.
+The Logger type uses string interpolation to provide formatting options, like aligning, hiding, and formatting values.

 #### Conclusion
 Logging errors and crucial situations in your app is vital.
 Today we learned how to build a proper logging flow and how we can leverage the power of the Console app to filter logged messages.